calmjs/calmjs.parse/README.rst

 the ability to create out a minified output with unneeded whitespaces removed and identifiers obfuscated with the shortest possible value.

+Note that in previous example, the second return value in the write method was not used and that a custom value was passed in.
+This is simply due to how the ``program`` was generated from a string and thus the ``sourcepath`` attribute was not assigned with a usable value for populating the ``"sources"`` list in the resulting source map.
+For the following example, assign a value to that attribute on the program directly.

 .. code:: python

     >>> from calmjs.parse.unparsers.es5 import minify_printer
+    >>> program.sourcepath = 'demo.js'  # say this was opened there
     >>> stream_m = StringIO()
     >>> print_m = minify_printer(obfuscate=True, obfuscate_globals=True)
     >>> sourcemap_m = encode_sourcemap(